aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-resource-assignments/general-resource-assignment-properties/_index.md

 ## **Working with General Assignment Properties**
 The [ResourceAssignment]() class exposes a number of properties used to set and get general assignment properties:

-- Uid sets and gets an assingment's unique ID (integer).
+- Uid sets and gets an assignment's unique ID (integer).
 - Start sets and gets an assignment's start date (DateTime).
 - Finish sets and gets an assignment's end date (DateTime).